Grand Designs

-Grand Designs is a British television series produced by Boundless and broadcast on Channel 4 which features unusual and often elaborate architectural homebuilding projects.
+Grand Designs is a British television series that has broadcast on Channel 4 since 29 April 1999 and is presented by Kevin McCloud.

-The programme has been presented by Kevin McCloud since it first aired in April 1999, and more than 200 episodes have been broadcast in twenty-three series.

 Format

 Episodes generally follow a regular format, with small variations depending on the progress of the build.
 At the beginning of an episode, McCloud meets the clients embarking on the project; he visits the site with them, and discusses the plans for the building.
 A computer visualisation or computer-aided design view of the intended project is shown.
 Once ground work commences, he visits the site periodically, following the build progress, noting any changes, hitches or delays; the build frequently runs over budget and completes later than scheduled.
 McCloud will often do a piece to camera concentrating on any unique materials or features in the house.
 He visits again once the building is made watertight, and the first and second fixes have commenced.
 He makes a final visit to the site in its finished or near-finished state, once the occupants have moved in.
 A tour of the house is then given; McCloud brings the episode to a close summarising the house, its construction, and his opinions.

 If a house is not completed before filming finishes, it will sometimes be revisited in a later episode.
 In more recent series, McCloud revisits past unfinished builds once they have been completed and may stay overnight.

 The properties featured in Grand Designs are hugely varied in style and design, from underground homes to converted water towers to buildings constructed in methods of sustainable architecture; the only common factor is that they are all unusual or extravagant.
-The most popular programme of the series for both Kevin McCloud and viewers was Ben Law's home with a sweet chestnut frame made from his own woodland, and costing very little.
-This was broadcast as episode 3 of series 3.
+The most popular episode of the series for both Kevin McCloud and viewers was Series 3, Episode 3 with Ben Law's home and a sweet chestnut frame made from his own woodland costing very little.

-Episodes and spin-offs

-The first episode of Grand Designs aired on 29 April 1999.
-Since then over two hundred episodes have been produced and broadcast in twenty three series to date.
-The Grand Designs brand has also grown in this time with a number of spin-off shows also being made: